 2. Widening the criteria for eligible investors

-According to ICDR Regulations, only the business entities who are intensive in the use of technologies such as nano-technology, information technology and bio-technology, data analytics, intellectual property shall be eligible to list on the IGP.
+According to ICDR Regulations, only the business entities who are intensive in the use of technologies such as nanotechnology, information technology and biotechnology, data analytics, the intellectual property shall be eligible to list on the IGP.
 These entities will be referred to eligible entities further.

 Under the ICDR Regulations, at least 25% of the pre-issue capital of these eligible entities should be held by QIBs.
 Hence, QIBs were the only investors who were eligible to invest in the eligible entities.
 SEBI has accepted the proposal to widen the eligibility criteria for investors who can invest in eligible entities.
 Thus, the eligible investors according to the new criteria are:

-4. Reduction in time period of IGP’s migration to the main board
+4. Reduction in the time period of IGP’s migration to the main board

 IGP is meant to be a temporary arrangement for the listing of start-ups until the time they fulfil the eligibility criteria of the main listing boards.
 SEBI has accepted the proposal to shorten the migration period from three years to one year, subject to compliance with the eligibility requirements of the stock exchanges.
 This move would be beneficial to the start-ups who are aiming to list on the main listing boards.